presslabs/gitium/README.md

 ##### Does it work on multi site setups?

-Gitium is not supporting multisite setups at the moment.
+Gitium does not support multisite setups at the moment.

 ##### How does gitium handle submodules?